-- 18.12.1 When a batter is dismissed in any of the ways in clauses 18.12.1.1 and 18.12.1.2, the not out batter shall return to the wicket she has left but only if the batters had not already crossed at the instant of the incident causing the dismissal.
-If runs are to be disallowed, however, the not out batter shall return to her original end. - 18.12.1.1 Obstructing the field, where the obstruction or distraction does not prevent the striker being out Caught.

-18.12.1.2 Run out.

-18.12.2 If, while a run is in progress, the ball becomes dead for any reason other than the dismissal of a batter, the batters shall return to the wickets they had left, but only if they had not already crossed in running when the ball became dead.
+- 18.12.1 When a batter is dismissed in any of the ways in clauses Error!
+Reference source not found. and REF Ref493865754 \w \h 18.12.1.2, the not out batter shall return to the wicket she has left but only if the batters had not already crossed at the instant of the incident causing the dismissal.
+If runs are to be disallowed, however, the not out batter shall return to her original end. - 18.12.1.1 Obstructing the field, where the obstruction or distraction does not prevent the striker being out Caught. - 18.12.1.2 Run out. - 18.12.2 If, while a run is in progress, the ball becomes dead for any reason other than the dismissal of a batter, the batters shall return to the wickets they had left, but only if they had not already crossed in running when the ball became dead.
 If, however, any of the circumstances of clauses 18.11.2.1 to 18.11.2.3 apply, the batters shall return to their original ends.